FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Capture Mirror]()----Copies capture attributes from one half of a symmetric model to the other.

+[Capture Override]()----Overrides the capture weights on individual points.

 [Circle]()----Creates open or closed arcs, circles and ellipses.

 [Connectivity]()----Creates an attribute with a unique value for each set of connected primitives or points.